Copyright © 2019, by J. "SinXero" Beltran. All Rights Reserved.

 SinXero's explosive new work is capturing the attention of both art collectors and collection managers alike.
 His successful Tribeca art debut in May, 2015 has also received high acclaim from former Sotheby's and Christie's curators.
 A painting of his, "When In Rome," showcased at the famed Norwood Arts Club in Chelsea, NY August, 2015 through August, 2016.

-I am proud to having been raised in The Bronx because my old neighborhood's surroundings (my borough's layers, textures & palette of colors) from Prospect & 182nd (Near The Bronx Zoo) to E. 159th St. & St. Ann's (Near The Old Forte Apache Courthouse in The South Bronx) & then to Monroe Projects on Story & Taylor Avenues all influence my wide range of styles & techniques.
+I am proud to having been raised in The Bronx because my old neighborhood's surroundings (my borough's layers, textures & palette of colors) from Prospect & 182nd (Near The Bronx Zoo) to E. 159th St. & St. Ann's (Near the landmark Bronx Borough Courthouse at Third Ave. and E. 161st St. in The South Bronx) & then to Monroe Projects on Story & Taylor Avenues all influence my wide range of techniques.
 Memories of economic collapse (The Burning Bronx) that looked like a war zone still manifest in my Contemporary Art today.
-Picasso had Guernica, I have The Bronx.

 Nicole Bray quote: